nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Command-specific terms
 1. **Command**: An instruction that you can type into the [command input box](#1-command-input-and-output-boxes) to do something in Cobb.
-See [Features](#features) for a list of commands.
+Refer to [Features](#features) for the list of commands.
-2. **Syntax**: The format in which a Command is to be typed.
+2. **Syntax**: Denotes what you should include in your Command.
+Most Commands require specific flags and inputs to work.
 3. **Flag**: Comes before (and indicates) an input to a command.
 For example, in the command `filterbuyers -pr NORMAL`, `-pr` is the flag and `NORMAL` is the input.

 ### Buyer-specific terms
-1. **Price Range**: The price range of properties that a buyer might consider buying.
-That is, any property whose price falls within this range will be considered by the buyer.
+1. **Price Range**: The price range of properties that a buyer would consider buying.
+That is, the buyer would consider any property whose price falls within this range.
-2. **Characteristics**: The characteristics of a property that a buyer desires.
-For example, a buyer that has characteristics `bright; sunny` is ideally looking for a property that is also `bright` and `sunny`.
+2. **Characteristics**: The characteristics of properties that a buyer desires.
+For example, a buyer that has characteristics `bright; sunny` is ideally looking for a property that is `bright` and `sunny`.
-3. **Priority**: The priority that a buyer is assigned.
+3. **Priority**: The priority that you assign to the buyer.
 Can be `LOW`, `NORMAL` or `HIGH`.
-4. **Time of Creation**: The time at which the buyer was added to the database with an [addbuyer](#adding-a-buyer-to-the-database-addbuyer) command.
+4. **Time of Creation**: The time at which you added the buyer to the database with the [Add Buyer Command](#adding-a-buyer-to-the-database-addbuyer).

 ### Property-specific terms
 1. **Characteristics**: The characteristics associated with a property.
 For example, a property that has characteristics `windy; roomy` is both `windy` and `roomy`.
 2. **Owner Name**: The name of the owner of the property.
 3. **Owner Phone**: The phone number of the owner of the property.
-4. **Time of Creation**: The time at which the property was added to the database with an [addprop](#adding-a-property-to-the-database-addprop) command.
+4. **Time of Creation**: The time at which you added the property to the database with the [Add Property Command](#adding-a-property-to-the-database-addprop).

 --------------------------------------------------------------------------------------------------------------------